Northam Calls Urgent Meeting With Top-Level Staffers During Super Bowl

 On Friday, an image surfaced from Northam’s 1984 medical school yearbook showing two men in costume.
 One is wearing a Ku Klux Klan robe and hood, and the other appears in blackface.

-While at first, it appeared that the governor admitted to appearing in the image, he later released a statement saying that he did believe that he was either individual in the photo.
+While at first it appeared that the governor admitted to appearing in the image, he later released a statement saying that he did believe that he was either individual in the photo.

 “When I was confronted with the images yesterday, I was appalled that they appeared on my page, but I believed then and now that I am not either of the people in that photo,” he said.